>>>Entry

 5. Completion

-Every emotional cycle ends through Accepting
+Every emotional cycle completes through Accepting

 You’ll learn this naturally as you use the method.